Photometry (optics)

 Photopic (daytime-adapted, black curve) and scotopic (darkness-adapted, green curve) luminosity functions.
 The photopic includes the CIE 1931 standard (solid), the Judd-Vos 1978 modified data (dashed), and the Sharpe, Stockman, Jagla & Jägle 2005 data (dotted).
 The horizontal axis is wavelength in nm.

 Photometry is a branch of optics that deals with measuring light in terms of its perceived brightness to the human eye.
-It is concerned with quantifying the amount of light that is emitted, transmitted, or received by an object or a system.
+It is concerned with quantifying the amount of light that is emitted, reflected, transmitted, or received by an object or a system.

-In modern photometry, the radiant power at each wavelength is weighted by a luminosity function that models human brightness sensitivity.
-Typically, this weighting function is the photopic sensitivity function, although the scotopic function or other functions may also be applied in the same way.
+Photometric quantities (e.g., luminous flux) are related to their radiometric analogs (e.g., radiant flux) through standardized luminous efficiency functions that model the spectral sensitivity of the human visual system.
+Typically, this wavelength-dependent weighting function is the photopic sensitivity function, although the scotopic function or other functions may also be applied in the same way.
 The weightings are standardized by the CIE and ISO.

-Photometry is distinct from radiometry, which is the science of measurement of radiant energy (including light) in terms of absolute power.
+Photometry is a branch of radiometry.
+Radiometric quantities are not limited to light (i.e., cover other kinds of optical radiation and are sometimes extended to other kinds of electromagnetic radiation) and are not spectrally weighted.